 Dear Friends of UC Santa Cruz Science,

-My monthly messages through the Impact Report will continue, but we will add a new section called “Slugs Rising” to showcase how our campus, alumni, and supporters are meeting the challenge of the pandemic.
+As I mention in my message from last month, we have added a new section called “Slugs Rising” to our website and to my monthly Impact Report to showcase how our campus, alumni, and supporters are meeting the challenge of the pandemic.
 If you are a Banana Slug, I strongly encourage you to send us updates on how you are rising to the challenge in your communities by visiting science.ucsc.edu/slugs-rising.

 Best wishes and stay well.
 Fiat Slug!